 6th Annual Workshop for the U.S. Army COCOM Cultural Heritage Action Group, sponsored by the Smithsonian Institution and Combatant Command Cultural Heritage Action Group (CCHAG).

-Uniting to Save World Cultures Workshop, held at the National Museum of Natural History, was supported with Smithsonian Institution funds from the Consortium for Valuing World Cultures.
+Uniting to Save World Cultures Workshop, held at the National Museum of Natural History, supported with Smithsonian Institution funds from the Consortium for Valuing World Cultures.